The Venture Maker Approach

 Most AI initiatives fail not because the technology is wrong, but because no one defined the architecture before the team started building.
 I fix that.

 A company invests in AI development tools.
 The team is talented.
-The first week feels like a breakthrough — features ship fast, prototypes appear overnight, demos look impressive.
+The product roadmap is full of ideas.
+Everyone on the team starts coding with AI.The first week feels like a breakthrough — features ship fast, prototypes appear overnight, demos look impressive.

 Then week three arrives.
 A routine change — adding a field, connecting a new data source, refactoring a workflow — takes four days instead of four hours.
 The codebase is a patchwork of conflicting patterns.
 Nobody defined how IDs get generated, how async operations get handled, how data flows between components.
 Every AI-generated function solved its immediate prompt and ignored everything around it.